YacineBenzerga/production-grade-large-scale-graphsage-training/README.md

 ## Where to Start

-Start by taking a look at [the notebook](/notebooks/Large%20Scale%20Training%20on%20Unbalanced%20data%20using%20GraphSage.ipynb) or the [markdown version](/notebooks/Large%20Scale%20Training%20on%20Unbalanced%20data%20using%20GraphSage.md) if github is note rendering nbs correctly
+Start by taking a look at [the notebook](/notebooks/Large%20Scale%20Training%20on%20Unbalanced%20data%20using%20GraphSage.ipynb) or the [markdown version](/notebooks/Large%20Scale%20Training%20on%20Unbalanced%20data%20using%20GraphSage.md) if github is not rendering notebooks correctly

 ## Important Note